OpenMDAO/dymos/joss/paper.md

 One relatively common use case for DAEs is differential inclusions, in which the state time-history is posed as a dynamic control and the traditional control schedule needed to achieve that time-history is found using a nonlinear solver within the dynamic model [@Seywald1994].
-For some problems differential inclusion provides a more natural and numerical beneficial design space for the optimizer to traverse, but the nonlinear solver causes difficulties when computing derivatives, especially when finite-differences are used to compute derivatives for the optimizer.
+For some problems differential inclusion provides a more natural and numerical beneficial design space for the optimizer to traverse, but the nonlinear solver poses numerical challenges for computing derivatives for the optimizer.
+A simple approach to this is to just finite-difference across the nonlinear solver, but this is has been shown to be expensive and numerically unstable[@gray2014derivatives].
-Some optimal control libraries tackle this numerical challenge with a monolithic algorithmic differentiation[@griewank2003mathematical] approach.
+Another option, taken by some optimal control libraries, is to apply monolithic algorithmic differentiation[@griewank2003mathematical] across the nonlinear solver.
-While effective, the monolithic nature is both less efficient[@mader2008adjoint; @kenway2019effective] and less flexible.
+While it does provide accurate derivatives, the monolithic approach is expensive and uses a lot of memory[@mader2008adjoint; @kenway2019effective].
+The most efficient approach is to use a pair of analytic derivative approachs called the direct and adjoint methods, which were unified into a single unified derivative equation (UDE) by Hwang and Martins[@hwang2018b].

-Instead, Dymos adopts the analytic derivative approach[@hwang2018b] which uses a linear solver to compute total derivatives needed by the optimizer using only partial derivatives of the residual equations in the DAE.
+Dymos adopts the UDE approach which uses a linear solver to compute total derivatives needed by the optimizer using only partial derivatives of the residual equations in the DAE.
 This approach offers two key advantages.
-First partial derivatives of the DAE residual equations are much less computationally expensive to compute.
+First partial derivatives of the DAE residual equations are much less computationally challenging to compute.
 Second, using the OpenMDAO underpinnings of Dymos users can construct their DAE in a modular fashion and combine various methods of computing the partial derivatives via finite-difference, complex-step [@Martins2003CS], algorithmic differentiation, or hand differentiation as needed.